HesandaLiyanage/MovieAppInReact/documentation/js/react.md

 in here we need to create every function to happen through firebase. so we need to happen login signup and log out. so we should  have 3 funcitns. that firebase config has the data it need to connect with our firebase account like api keys and shit.

-with firebase you can get signinwithemailandpassword type functions. those are built in functions in firebase.we just have to pass the need shit thats all. basically the initialization.
+with firebase you can get signinwithemailandpassword type functions. those are built in functions in firebase.we just have to pass the need shit thats all.

+const app = intializeApp(firebaseConfig);
+basically the initialization.

+const analytics = getAnalytics(app)
+this to set up firebase analytics to get app usage and shit